mahoney1/test/rest-auth-oauth2.md

 ![Authorization error](../assets/img/tutorials/auth/authorization-error.png)

-You should get an Authorized error.
-In the next Section, you will notice that the extent of records that are visible in Composer's Historian are granted by granular ACL rules.
-By default, ACLs work such that all records in a business network are denied due to the secured REST server restrictions.
+You should get an Authorized error and that is because we have configured a Google passport OAUTH2.0 authentication strategy to protect access to the REST server.
+Once authentication via the OAUTH2 authentication pa has been achieved, the REST APIs in the browser can interact with the Trade Commodity business network (ie. once a business card has been imported).

 ### Create some Participants and Identities for testing OAUTH2 authentication

-Next, you will need to create a participant and issue an identity for them.
-This is because when the REST server is configured to allow multiple REST client users and allow authentication with their different IDs at the REST client
+Next, you need to create a set participant and identities for testing you can interact with the business network.
+This is because the REST server can handle multiple REST clients in multi-user mode.

-We will be using the composer CLI commands to add participants and identities.
+We will be using the composer CLI commands to add participants and identities as follows:

     composer participant add -c admin@trade-network -d '{"$class":"org.acme.trading.Trader","tradeId":"trader1", "firstName":"Jo","lastName":"Doe"}'